Skip to content

 False

-enable the conversion of scaled_dot_product_attention as a tract operator (intead of a NNEF fragment).
+(Optional) enable the conversion of scaled_dot_product_attention as a tract operator (intead of a NNEF fragment), default false until tract v0.22.0 included then true, except if specified.
 Experimental feature.

 use debox upsample operator instead of deconvolution.
 This should be faster. (if tract version support it).
 Experimental feature.